Table of contents

 - Cloud Profiler – a profiling tool analyzing the performance and the load handled by the CPU for the app in production.

-Application Performance Management tools can be used with the user’s code and apps regardless of the environment – APM can be utilized as part of hybrid or multi-cloud solutions alike.
+Application Performance Management tools can be used with the user’s code and apps regardless of the environment – APM can be utilized as a part of a hybrid or multi-cloud solutions alike.

 14. Advanced BigData analytics